zchr/workshop2/README.md

   </div>
 ```

 It's not working!!!
 Why?!
-It's beacause we still have to initialize - add the following code right after your modal initialization in the document ready function:
+It's beacause we still have to initialize - add the following code right after your modal initialization in the ```init.js``` file:
 ```
   // parallax code from: http://materializecss.com/parallax.html
   $('.parallax').parallax();